Kombucha 101

 A SCOBY, this can be purchased on line or you can get one from anyone you know who is currently making kombucha.
 (This can also be made from scratch See All About SCOBY blog)

-A cup of raw kombutcha
+A cup of raw kombucha

 Kombucha step one: